Ameya-Shinde/Basic-Canvas/Readme.md

 # Task
 Create a simple Canvas.

+# Description
+- Ths is a simple canvas to doodle on.
+- It has undo functionality to remove your very last move.
+- You can also delete the whole canvas and start fresh.
+- Have fun doodling.

 # JS Functionality used :
 - document.getElementById to get the button elements.
 - addEventListener to set the event on buttons.